jonase/eastwood/README.md

 It is somewhat common to use `(assert false "msg")` to throw exceptions in Clojure code.
 This linter has a special check never to warn about such forms.

-This linter does not yet examine tests in `if-some` or `when-some` forms.
-It is also not able to determine that expressions like `(/ 84 2)` are constant.

 </details>